-- II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) - II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core)

-II.B.2.e) administer and maintain an educational environment

-conducive to educating fellows; and, (Core)

-II.B.2.f) pursue faculty development designed to enhance their skills.

-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1) have current certification in the subspecialty by the acceptable to the Review Committee.
+II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.f) pursue faculty development designed to enhance their skills; and, $^{(\text{Core})}$ II.B.2.g) encourage and support fellows in scholarly activities.
+(Core) II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Family Medicine, Internal Medicine, Psychiatry and Neurology, Otolaryngology - Head and Neck Surgery, Pediatrics, or Psychiatry or the American Osteopathic Board of Family Physicians, Internal Medicine, Neurology and Psychiatry, or Ophthalmology and Otolaryngology - Head and Neck Surgery, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)

-American Board of Internal Medicine (ABIM), the American Board of Family Medicine (ABFM) or the American Osteopathic Board of Internal Medicine (AOBIM), American Osteopathic Board of Family Physicians (AOBFP), or possess qualifications judged fellowship program education must be approved by the program director.
-(Core)

-II.B.3.c) Any non-physician faculty members who participate in